African American genealogy: Family trees

 Genealogy (from Greek: genea "generation, descent" and -logia "the study of") is the study of and enumeration of families, family histories, and lineages.
 Genealogists use a number of resources – including, but not limited to, census records, death certificates, family trees, and oral histories – to document ancestral relationships and lines.
 Companies such as FamilySearch, Ancestry.com, and MyHeritage among others have encouraged people to become personal family genealogists and record and trace their own family histories.

 The most common way personal family genealogists record their family histories is with family trees, also known as a pedigree chart or a genogram (a structured, formal family tree).
 A family tree is a physical representation of an individual's ancestors listed in a way that often resembles a tree.
 Family trees can range from a simplistic listing of parents, grandparents, great-grandparents etc. or a more complex listing of siblings, parents, aunts, uncles, cousins, grandparents, and other relatives.
 Family trees can be highly stylized or rendered plainly.
 Family trees provide a clear visual representation of the members in one's family by displaying how everyone is related; they also include information regarding where and when individuals were born.

 Challenges

 African American genealogy can be challenging; tracking lost ancestors requires creativity and extensive research.

+Historian and genealogist Anita L. Wills has addressed the challenges of African American genealogical research, particularly in reconstructing family histories of free persons of color before the Civil War.
+Her book Notes and Documents of Free Persons of Color details strategies for overcoming gaps in historical documentation through the use of court records, military service documents, and oral histories.